lukebenn/TunerAPI/README.md

 # TunerAPI
 A C++ API for operating the RDA5807M FM chip using I2C on an LPC802 MCU

+Created for an undergraduate project for the course EECS 3215.

 ## Prerequisites

 To use this file on other project you need the following:
  - LPC802 MCU
- - MCUxpresso Version 11.1.0 or Later
+ - MCUXpresso Version 11.1.0 or Later
  - LPC802 SDK
  - C++ project